dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 ## Stream from .NET to JavaScript

 Blazor supports streaming data directly from .NET to JavaScript.
-Streams are created using a `Microsoft.JSInterop.DotNetStreamReference`.
+Streams are created using a <xref:Microsoft.JSInterop.DotNetStreamReference>.

-`Microsoft.JSInterop.DotNetStreamReference` represents a .NET stream and uses the following parameters:
+<xref:Microsoft.JSInterop.DotNetStreamReference> represents a .NET stream and uses the following parameters:

 * `stream`: The stream sent to JavaScript.
 * `leaveOpen`: Determines if the stream is left open after transmission.
 If a value isn't provided, `leaveOpen` defaults to `false`.